davidrhoden/davidrhoden-basic-netlify/timeline/night-that-panicked-oct-31-1975.md

 ---
-title: watched The Night That Panicked America
+title: Watched The Night That Panicked America.
 date: 1975-10-01T21:00:00.000Z
 summary: A movie about Orson Welles' War Of The Worlds.
 I remember they unscrewed a jar in the toilet.
 excerpt: A movie about Orson Welles' War Of The Worlds.
 I remember they unscrewed a jar in the toilet.